Bill Curley: High school/college career

 He accepted a scholarship offer from the Boston College Eagles.
 There, Curley led a renaissance of the school's basketball program.
 He was the Big East Conference Rookie of the Year in 1991, and was twice selected as a first team All-Big East player.

 A four-time team MVP, Curley was the team leader on the 1994 squad which advanced to the Elite Eight of the NCAA basketball tournament.
 In 1994, he received the BC "Eagle of the Year" award as the school's top athlete (subsequently inducted into the Boston College Hall of Fame on November 12, 2006).
 His college coach, Jim O'Brien called him "...one of the best players ever at Boston College."

 NBA career

-Selected by the San Antonio Spurs in the first round (22nd overall) of the 1994 NBA Draft, Curley played in five NBA seasons, for five different teams: the Detroit Pistons, Minnesota Timberwolves, Houston Rockets, Golden State Warriors and Dallas Mavericks.
-His professional career was blighted with injuries, and he missed the entire schedule from 1995–97, playing a maximum of 53 regular season contests, in his rookie year.
+Selected by the San Antonio Spurs in the first round (22nd overall) of the 1994 NBA draft, Curley played in five NBA seasons, for five different teams: the Detroit Pistons, Minnesota Timberwolves, Houston Rockets, Golden State Warriors and Dallas Mavericks.
+His professional career was blighted with injuries, and he missed the entire schedule from 1995 to 1997, playing a maximum of 53 regular season contests, in his rookie year.

-Upon retiring, with averages of 2.7 points in two rebounds, in only 147 games, Curley settled with his wife and three children in his hometown of Duxbury, Massachusetts, running summer basketball camps.
+Upon retiring, with averages of 2.7 points and two rebounds, in only 147 games, Curley settled with his wife and three children in his hometown of Duxbury, Massachusetts, running summer basketball camps.